 However, the console can be used by one user at a time means at one time obviously one person can handle the mouse, keyboard, and monitor.
 Users can, however, resume their sessions one after another once they get control of the console after the other user is done with his or her session.

 Windows XP SP3 is bundled with Explorer 6, Messenger, Outlook Express 6, and MSN Explorer.
-Additional features of networking are also added including Internet Connection Firewall, NAT traversal APIs, Background Intelligent Transfer Service, network bridging, more fax features, peer to peer networking, DSL modems support, Wi-Fi connections with automatic configuration, and much more.
+Additional features of networking are also added including Internet Connection Firewall, NAT traversal APIs, Background Intelligent Transfer Service, network bridging, more fax features, peer-to-peer networking, DSL modems support, Wi-Fi connections with automatic configuration, and much more.
 Remote desktop along with remote assistance is also available which enables users to get connected with a computer that has Windows XP SP3 in a network or on the Internet and they can also access the applications, printers, files, and devices from across the network.

-Windows XP SP3 Features
+Windows XP SP3 Brief Features

 - A whole new Windows XP interface providing a fresh look to users along with the ability to alter the look according to their choice using the display options.